 But what if someone told you President Donald Trump once had a chance to buy the Cowboys and turned it down?
 It’s true.

 Before Jerry Jones became the most powerful NFL owner and leading the United States’ most valuable sports franchise, Donald J. Trump had the opportunity to buy the Cowboys.
 Back in 1984, Trump — then an owner of the New Jersey Generals in the USFL — told the New York Times he could have purchased the NFL team for “$40 million or $50 million” but declined.

 Needless to say, he didn’t think it was a good idea to be in the owners’ chair at the time.

 ”I feel sorry for the poor guy who is going to buy the Dallas Cowboys.
 It’s a no-win situation for him, because if he wins, well, so what, they’ve won through the years, and if he loses, which seems likely because they’re having troubles, he’ll be known to the world as a loser.’’

 Initially, Trump was correct.
 When Jones bought the team, the Cowboys were losing $1 million per month, according to Business Insider.
 That’s obviously changed throughout the years, and Jones’ return on investment has been massive.

-The Cowboys weren’t the right fit at the time, but he went after another NFL club in 2014, when he reportedly wanted to buy the Buffalo Bills.
+The Cowboys weren’t the right fit at the time, but Trump went after another NFL club in 2014, when he reportedly wanted to buy the Buffalo Bills.

 Since then, President Trump has been vocal about NFL players.
 He called to congratulate Kirk Cousins once last season, and has been active in the discussion of former San Francisco 49ers quarterback Colin Kaepernick, his protests against social injustice and police brutality, and the league’s national anthem policy.

-At the end of the day, t’s just crazy to think President Trump had a chance to buy the Cowboys and didn’t.
+At the end of the day, it’s just crazy to think President Trump had a chance to buy the Cowboys and didn’t.